Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Design and Implementations

-Our implementations allow the explorer and trainer to be deployed on separate machines.
-This decoupled design of RFT-core enables \trinity to support diverse RFT modes with great flexibility, for example: \begin{itemize} \item In a \textbf{synchronous mode}, the explorer and trainer get launched simultaneously, work in close coordination, and synchronize their model weights once every \texttt{sync\_interval} training steps.
+In the {synchronous mode} shown in Figure~\ref{fig:viz_rl_modes} (a), the explorer and trainer get launched simultaneously, work in close coordination, and synchronize their model weights once every \texttt{sync\_interval} training steps.
 Within each synchronization period, the explorer continuously generates \texttt{sync\_interval} batches of rollout experiences and stores them in the buffer, which are then retrieved and utilized by the trainer for updating the policy model.
-If \texttt{sync\_interval} $= 1$, this is an \textbf{on-policy} RL process, whereas if \texttt{sync\_interval} $> 1$, it becomes \textbf{off-policy} (akin to the mode adopted in \cite{kimiteam2025kimik15scalingreinforcement}) and can be accelerated by pipeline parallelism between the explorer and trainer.
-This mode can be activated by setting the configuration parameter \texttt{mode} to \texttt{both}.
+If \texttt{sync\_interval=1}, this is a strictly \textbf{on-policy} RL process, whereas if \texttt{sync\_interval>1}, it becomes \textbf{off-policy} (akin to the mode adopted in \cite{kimiteam2025kimik15scalingreinforcement}) and can be accelerated by pipeline parallelism between the explorer and trainer.
+This mode can be activated by setting the configuration parameter \texttt{mode=both}.